robyspace/nodemcu_temperature_monitor/README.md

 <p align="center"><img align="center" alt="data loggin serial monitor" src="https://i.imgur.com/qVumJ2h.png?1"></p>

 ## Temperature Docs Log:
 This Sketch interfaces the DS18B20 room temperature to NodeMCU.
 As a previous sketch, it also stores the temperature for every minute but in this time, we can store the temperature data into a Google Spreadsheets.
-We have an additional feature with this sketch i.e. we can get an email like `${Alert Mail}` from NodeMCU if the temperature readings beyond in our range like I put in code like (If temperature falls below 20C and rises above 45C).
+We have an additional feature with this sketch i.e. we can get an email like `Alert Mail` from NodeMCU if the temperature readings beyond in our range like I put in code like (If temperature falls below 20C and rises above 45C).
 <p align="center"><img align="center" alt="docs logging serial monitor" src="https://i.imgur.com/JLltn3z.png?1"></p>

 In order to recieve sensor data and post it to Google spreadsheets use google script editor.
 See the description for how I have done.